Occupy's Weak Spot: Energy Policy...Lifestyle issues cloud rational discussions

 So, let's look at the agriculture interests that oppose the Keystone pipeline in Nebraska.
 They're getting rich on ethanol right now, even though it's an environmental nightmare.

-Ethanol is not an energy efficient fuel to produce because it uses up too much tractor fuel, hydrogen-based fertilizer and the like.
+Ethanol is not an efficient energy fuel to produce because it uses up too much tractor fuel, hydrogen-based fertilizer and the like.
 However, that didn't stop the big corporate farm lobby from securing $20 billion worth of tax credits for ethanol production before the 30-year-old subsidy ran out last year.

 It's a safe bet they'd like to regain that subsidy.
 Holding the Keystone hostage is one way to advance that goal.